TemRevil/TemRevil/README.md

 <br clear="both">

 <h3 align="left">A Front-End Enthusiast On A Mission To Create Awesome Digital Experiences!
 Embracing My 19 Years Of Existence, I Embark On A Thrilling Journey Of Learning And Growth, Armed With A Treasure Trove Of Experience That Belies My Age.
 Experience Isn't Just A Word For Me It's My Compass, Guiding My Code And My Outlook On Life.
 With Every Project, I Aim To Break Limits And Exceed Expectations.
-Curious To Delve Deeper Into My World?
+Curious To Delve Deeper Into My Wrld?
 Feel Free To Explore Further Or Check Out My Gallery.
 My Plans Is To Continue Learn To Innovation Ignites Like A Flame!</h3>

 ###